CBANS—Certified Behavior Analysts in Nevada Schools

 Dr. Stephen Rock, project advisor.
 Dr. Rock is Director of Nevada Center for Excellence in Disabilities and also Professor of Special Education in the College of Education at UNR.
 Dr. Rock received his doctoral degree from the University of Illinois in 1985.
 In 1991, he helped established the NCED and served as the director from 1991-2001 and 2008 to the present.
 Since arriving at UNR in 1990, he has served as Acting Dean for the College of Education, Chair of the Department of Curriculum and Instruction, Faculty Senate Chair, chaired of the one the Institutional Review Boards, and served in numerous other campus leadership roles.
 Currently, he is the Co-Director of the NvLEND; teaches two courses per year in special education, educational research, and program evaluation; chairs a doctoral committee; and serves as an outside member on thesis and doctoral dissertations in psychology, social work, educational leadership, and other areas of education.
 Dr. Rock has been involved in conducting or supervising over $40 million of externally funded projects from federal, state, and private sources.
 Dr. Rock will help to advise the project as a part of his director’s role in the NCED.

-The contents of this website were developed under a grant from the US Department of Education, #H325K130312.
+The contents of these pages were developed under a grant from the US Department of Education, #H325K130312.
 However, those contents do not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the Federal Government.